GSA-TTS/identity-handbook/_articles/definition-of-ready.md

 > As a user, I want to provide consent when an agency partner (sometimes referred to as a service provider or SP) asks how my  information is shared, so that I have full control of what information Login.gov is sharing about me.

-Often stories list out **AC**s, or **Acceptance Criteria**.
+Stories should list out **AC**s, or **Acceptance Criteria**.
 Acceptance Criteria are a set of predefined requirements that must be met for the story to be complete, and describe the change that we will deliver to the user in more detail.
 For example:

-> - User is asked for consent when an SP asks for it for the first time only (either IAL1 or IAL2)
+> 1. User is asked for consent when an SP asks for it for the first time only (either IAL1 or IAL2)
-> - Existing users who are already associated with an SP will be asked for consent for the freshness value
+> 2. Existing users who are already associated with an SP will be asked for consent for the freshness value

+If a story includes new copy or visual elements, it must include links to wireframes and translations.

+A story may also include additional context, including links to related Slack conversations or supporting documents.

 ## Bugs